zjosua/anki-mc/README.md

 Anki 2.1.20 or higher is required for this add-on to work.

-This add-on only works with the Computer version of Anki.
-Cards created with this add-on can't be reviewed with the mobile apps or on AnkiWeb.
+Cards created with this add-on can be reviewed with all Computer and mobile apps and on AnkiWeb.

 ### Usage

 #### Creating / Editing

-The note types are automatically added the first time you start Anki after installing the add-on.
+The note type is automatically added the first time you start Anki after installing the add-on.

 When creating cards, write a "1" for correct choices or a "0" for incorrect choices in the "Answers" field.
 These values in the "Answer" field must be separated by a single space.